-Short Preschool Animation Made for Children: Any non-feature animated film (under 30 minutes) that is aimed specifically at young audiences aged 0-5.
-Short Animation Made for Children 6-12: Any non-feature animated film (under 30 minutes) that is aimed specifically at young audiences aged 6-12.
+Short Preschool Animation Made for Young Audiences: Any non-feature animated film (under 30 minutes) that is aimed specifically at young audiences aged 0-5.
+Short Animation Made for Young Audiences 6-12: Any non-feature animated film (under 30 minutes) that is aimed specifically at young audiences aged 6-12.

 The deadline for submitting an entry form and final submission URL is May 27, 2016.
 Films must be have a functional URL by that date otherwise they will be disqualified.
 The links must remain functional through July 2016.

 If the film is selected, the filmmaker is responsible in providing an HD digital screening copy of the film and all costs related to getting the file to the festival, if any.The Festival will not cover customs fees, or for a BetacamSP PAL to NTSC transfer.
 We will cover the cost of getting any USB devices back to the filmmaker after the festival.
 However, due to costs the package will be sent back regular post.

 While films with very little animated content will probably not be accepted, the presence of live action certainly does not disqualify your film.
 Your submission should use enough animation to clearly define your work; however, with no entry fee, there is no harm in trying.